Simulated Conditions, Real Results: South's Health Simulation Building Opens

 Posted on February 14, 2020

 What started out as a small closet at the University of South Alabama grew to a 6,000-square-foot wing, and has now expanded to a 39,000-square-foot building.
-It is in this building where students and faculty from USA’s colleges of nursing, allied health professions and medicine, along with USA Health healthcare professionals, will now come for clinical training at the new University of South Alabama Simulation Building.
+It is in this building where students and faculty from USA’s colleges of nursing, allied health professions and medicine, along with USA Health healthcare professionals, will now come for clinical training at the new University of South Alabama Health Simulation Building.

 The new high-tech equipment and computerized human-like simulators will help students have a real healthcare experience, with faculty and staff leading the instruction.
 The computer-controlled simulators are used to create customized scenarios, which mimic real patient conditions.
 All classrooms are equipped with 50-inch television monitors for instruction and walls of glass to create a tranquil learning environment.
 Classroom sizes can change based on need with wall petitions.

 “The new facility is state-of-the-art and it allows the students and healthcare professionals the opportunity to train in a low-stress and high-learning environment,” said Dr. Mike Jacobs, professor and director of the USA Simulation Program.
-“The new Simulation Building will give students a variety of situations in a safe environment.
+“The new Health Simulation Building will give students a variety of situations in a safe environment.
 We want them to develop critical thinking and decision-making skills required in the different healthcare academic disciplines.
 Some of the human simulators come with features such as the ability to talk and breathe.
 They also have heart and lung sounds and pulses throughout the body and so much more.”

 The new building has multiple skills labs and classrooms, plus observation spaces with a high-tech multimedia system.
 Faculty will be able to review videos of procedures and give feedback to students.

-Will Rayner, a professional health sciences major from Hoover, Ala., is excited about the new Simulation Building.
+Will Rayner, a professional health sciences major from Hoover, Ala., is excited about the new Health Simulation Building.
 He hopes to graduate from USA in 2021 and enroll in South’s physician assistant studies program, mainly because of the University’s simulation program.

 “I am so excited about this new building and how it will help me and other students grow and be prepared as healthcare professionals,” Rayner said.
 “It’s a unique opportunity to bridge from learning what we read in a book to a real-world healthcare experience.
 In this building, where we can work with the simulators, we can make mistakes and learn from them to be better future healthcare providers.
 Practice makes perfect.”